An introduction from your LGBTQ+ Officer

 February in the United Kingdom sees us celebrate LGBTQ+ History Month.
-In 2021, we’re celebrating and reflecting on this occasion in a vastly different way than many previous years, with not only a pandemic driving us apart, but also increasing amounts of division and discrimination in society.
+In 2022, we’re celebrating and reflecting on this occasion after the strange experiences of the last two years throughout the pandemic.

-LGBTQ+ History Month is now in its 16th year, and it’s still as important as ever.
-Many like to take comfort in the notion that we’ve moved beyond days gone by where LGBTQ+ people were treated as a lower class, even as criminals, but sadly this isn’t true.
+LGBTQ+ History Month is now in its 17th year, and it’s still as important as ever.
+Many like to take comfort in the notion that we’ve moved beyond the days where LGBTQ+ people were treated as a lower class, but sadly this isn’t true.
 Members of our community still face immense challenges all across the globe.
-Being who we are still carries the death penalty in a number of countries, while the number where homosexuality is, at the very least, a criminal offence still stands at over 70.

-On behalf of Pride Society, I’d like to thank the SU for all of their support and for giving us the opportunity to talk about the importance of this month to our community.
-Across February, we are running a series of online film screenings in coordination with ResLife which all tie into LGBTQ+ issues, both in documentary and fictional contexts.
-We also look forward to many other events throughout the rest of this academic year, and we are always open to new members, whether you’re already comfortable and confident in your LGBTQ+ identity or if you’re just making your first steps into discovering a part of yourself.
+As your LGBTQ+ Officer, I’d like to thank the SU for the support and opportunity to talk about the importance of this month with our student community.
+I also look forward to many other events throughout the rest of this academic year with the Liberation Committee and SU Pride Society, who are always open to new members, whether you’re already comfortable and confident in your LGBTQ+ identity or if you’re just making your first steps into discovering a part of yourself.

 It's important to highlight the challenges that the LGBTQ+ community have endured in their past, in order to help understand and support the modern community that continues to thrive today.
 Find out more about some truly fascinating figures below.